purplecabbage/phonegap-plugins/iOS/ImageRecognition-Moodstocks/README.md

 # Moodstocks SDK PhoneGap plugin

 This is a PhoneGap plugin that uses Moodstocks real-time on-device image recognition SDK.
-We provide a demo application to help you get started.
+We provide iOS and Android version along with demo application for each platform.

-So far we only support the iOS platform (tested with PhoneGap v2.3).
-The Android version is under development.

-This plugin is hosted at: [https://github.com/Moodstocks/moodstocks-phonegap-demo-app](https://github.com/Moodstocks/moodstocks-phonegap-demo-app)
+This plugin is hosted at: [https://github.com/Moodstocks/moodstocks-phonegap-plugin](https://github.com/Moodstocks/moodstocks-phonegap-plugin)

 ## Real-time on-device image recognition SDK